Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Hospital cover vs extras cover

-Hospital cover pays for treatment as a private patient in a hospital.
-This includes your accommodation, theatre fees, and a contribution toward medical costs.
+Hospital cover pays for treatment as a private patient in hospital.
+This includes accommodation, theatre fees, and a contribution toward medical costs.
 It gives you the right to choose your own specialist, access private hospitals, and in most cases avoid long public waiting lists for elective procedures.

-Extras cover (also called ancillary or general treatment cover) pays for out-of-hospital healthcare services that Medicare does not fully cover.
+Extras cover (also called ancillary or general treatment cover) pays for out-of-hospital healthcare that Medicare does not fully cover.
 This includes dental, optical, physiotherapy, chiropractic, psychology, podiatry, and more.
+You can hold one or both.

 Extras-only cover does not exempt you from the Medicare Levy Surcharge.
 You need eligible hospital cover to avoid the MLS.
-See our Tax Guide for full details.
+See our Tax Guide for details.

 The four government-regulated hospital tiers